herlon214/gdsc/README.md

 This behavior will be triggered if there is a service with the name given (`--name`), it will only update the docker image of this service with the given one (`--image`).

+## How to build

+If you have docker installed you can type `make build` and the binary output will appear in dist/ folder.

 ## Published Ports issue

 This project doesn't copy the **published ports** because Traefik will connect to container port.
 The published port may cause a `already in use` error.